 Approving any modification to Standard or Fundamental Bylaws or the Articles of Incorporation, or approving ICANN’s sale or other disposition of all or substantially all of ICANN’s assets.

-Making any ICANN Board decision relating to reviews of IANA Functions, including the triggering of any PTI separation process.
+Making any ICANN Board decision relating to reviews of IANA functions, including the triggering of any PTI separation process.

 If it is determined that there is divergence between the ICANN Board and the community during the engagement process, the Empowered Community may decide to use a Community Power after the appropriate escalation process is satisfied.